-In this post, you’ll learn what Indigenous Americas on Ancestry DNA is, as well as how you may have inherited this region and how to trace your ancestry.
+In this post, you’ll learn what Indigenous Americas on Ancestry DNA is, as well as how you may have inherited this region.
+Plus, find out how to trace your indigenous ancestry.

 What are the Indigenous Americas regions on Ancestry DNA?